-Garage heaters are infrared or electric infrared heaters which provide heat to garages, workshops or other large spaces used for storage or working purposes.
-Infrared heat waves are long electromagnetic waves located near the visible part of the electromagnetic spectrum, which can give off a large amount of heat that is easily absorbed.
+Garage heaters are infrared or electric infrared heaters that provide heat to garages, workshops, or other large spaces used for storage or working purposes.
+Infrared heat waves are long electromagnetic waves located near the visible part of the electromagnetic spectrum; they can give off a large amount of heat that is easily absorbed.

 How Garage Heaters Work